tinyos/tinyos-main/tos/lib/mac/tkn154/README.txt

 and micaZ (note: because they do not have a clock that satisfies the precision/accuracy requirements of the IEEE 802.15.4 standard -- 62.500 Hz, +-40 ppm in the 2.4 GHz band -- the timing in beacon-enabled mode is not standard compliant).
-The implementation also includes an AM layer, so it can be used underneath TinyOS routing protocols such as CTP (take a look at apps/tests/tkn154/README.txt).
+The implementation covers an AM layer, so it can be used underneath TinyOS routing protocols such as CTP (take a look at apps/tests/tkn154/README.txt).
+As of July 13, 2011 the MAC also includes the IEEE 802.15.4-2006 GTS services; this part of the implementation was contributed by CISTER/ISEP, Polytechnic Institute of Porto.

-Status (last updated May 10, 2011)
+Status (last updated Jul 13, 2011)
 ----------------------------------

 Missing functionality:
-- GTS
 - security services
 - PAN ID conflict notification/resolution
 - indirect transmissions: frames are not kept in transaction queue